-Prior to coming to SMU, she taught at California State University–Long Beach, where she was responsible for redesigning the undergraduate and graduate voice and speech curriculum.
-Additionally, she has taught in the U.S. at Ohio University and the University of Cincinnati’s College-Conservatory of Music, and in the UK at Guildford School of Acting.
+Prior to coming to SMU, Schilling taught at California State University–Long Beach, where she was responsible for redesigning the undergraduate and graduate voice and speech curriculum.
+Additionally, she has taught in the U.S. at Ohio University and the University of Cincinnati’s College-Conservatory of Music, and in the U.K. at Guildford School of Acting.

-As an actor she has worked with a variety of New York theatres (such as HERE and New York Theatre Workshop) and with various television shows for ABC and NBC networks (including as a stunt double for All My Children) until her focus turned to working with regional Shakespeare theatres such as Colorado Shakespeare, Texas Shakespeare, and a two-year residency with Cincinnati Shakespeare (winning a Cincinnati Entertainment Award for her portrayal of Beatrice in Much Ado About Nothing).
-She has vocal coached or acted in 24 of Shakespeare’s plays and performed 31 of his roles.
+As an actor she worked with a variety of New York theatres (such as HERE and New York Theatre Workshop) and on various television shows (including as a stunt double for All My Children), until focusing primarily on regional Shakespeare theatres, such as Colorado Shakespeare, Texas Shakespeare, and Cincinnati Shakespeare, where she held a two-year residency and won a Cincinnati Entertainment Award for her portrayal of Beatrice in Much Ado About Nothing.
+She has vocal-coached or acted in 25 of Shakespeare’s plays and performed 31 of his roles.

 Voice for the Stage 3, THEA 3305

 Voice for the Stage 4, THEA 3306

 Voice for the Stage 6, THEA 4106